 In short, try to identify a few solid reasons why these pages are performing better than the others.
 You can filter traffic coming from social channels, for example, to get a clearer picture.

-Similarly, also identify the type of content that is performing especially better with your particular group of target audience.
-For example, is it an infographic, video, or long-form blog posts?
+Similarly, also identify the type of content that is performing especially better with your particular group of the target audience.
+For example, is it an infographic, video, or long-form blog post?
 What type of content do your readers like and want?

 Identifying all these traits will enable you to provide the exact type of content that would resonate the most with your readers.